Juangunner4/primos-marketplace/README.md

 npx expo start
 ```

-There are currently no automated tests for the mobile app.
+The backend and frontend are fully covered by unit tests which run in the CI

-Tests for each portion can be run using `mvn test` in the backend directory and
-`npm test -- --watchAll=false` in the frontend directory.
+pipeline.
+Execute `mvn test` inside the `backend` directory and `npm test --
+--watchAll=false` inside `frontend` to run them locally.
+The mobile app does not
+yet include automated tests.

 ## Performance and Data Loading